smancke/guble/README.md

 Be aware, that a server may send more receive notifications that you would have expected in first place, e.g. when:
 * Additional messages are stored, while the first fetching is in progress
-* The server decides to meanwhile stop the online subscription and change to fetching, because your client is to slow to read all incoming messages.
+* The server decides to meanwhile stop the online subscription and change to fetching, because your client is too slow to read all incoming messages.

 1. When the fetch operation starts: